 I am Professor of Human Geography in the Department of Geography at the University of Cambridge and, since October 2022 Head of Department.
 I am also a Professorial Fellow of Pembroke College, where I am the Director Studies for Geography.

-I am Professor of Climate and Culture and Head of the Department of Geography in the School of Global Affairs, part of the Faculty of Social Science & Public Policy at King’s College London.
-My work explores the idea of climate change using historical, cultural and scientific analyses, seeking to illuminate the numerous ways in which climate change is deployed in public and political discourse.
+My work explores the idea of climate change using historical, cultural and scientific analyses.
+I seek to illuminate the numerous ways in which climate change is deployed in public and political discourse, most recently captured in my book ‘Climate Change in the Routledge Key Ideas in Geography book series, published July 2021.
 I believe it is important to understand and describe the varied ideological, political and ethical work that the idea of climate change is currently performing across different social worlds.

 My research interests are therefore concerned with representations of climate change in history, culture and media; the relationship between climate and society, including climate engineering and adaptation; how knowledge of climate change is constructed (especially through the IPCC); and the interactions between climate change knowledge and policy.
 I welcome approaches from graduate students seeking to study for a PhD in any of these areas in either the social sciences or the arts and humanities.